sinhah/TimerTest/README.md

 To run test suite,
 select TestRunners.java under folder src
 Click on Run menu option and select run as JUnit Tests

+Improvements:

+The project can build to be an Maven project.
+It can be made for more test coverage using automating other functionalities like minutes and hours tests using data driven.